Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

-Beginning at the red square in \cref{fig:CB_analysis_gcan}A, the trajectory for $g_{\rm CAN}=1.48$ (black curve) follows the left branch of the $ca$-nullsurface at $v_{min}$ (upper blue surface) until it reaches the fold, then undergoes a fast jump to the right branch, initiating burst onset.
-Here, since the jump-up of $ca$ occurs at HB which lies very close to the fold of the $M_s$, we do not include the $M_{ss}$ and the HB in the figure.
-As $g_{\rm CAN}$ increases, the trajectory (red curve) shifts to higher $ca_{tot}$ and moves further away from the $l$-nullsurface.
+Beginning at the red square in \cref{fig:CB_analysis_gcan}A, the trajectory for $g_{\rm CAN}=1.48$ (black curve) follows the left branch of the $ca$-nullsurface at $v_{min}$ (upper blue surface) until it reaches the fold, then undergoes a jump to the right branch, initiating burst onset of the black trajectory at the blue circle.
+As $g_{\rm CAN}$ increases, the trajectory shifts to higher $ca_{tot}$ and moves further away from the $l$-nullsurface (red curve).
 At the same time, the $ca$-nullsurface (blue surfaces in \cref{fig:CB_analysis_gcan}B) shifts slightly toward lower $l$-values.
-As a result, the rate of increase of $l$ during the silent phase becomes slightly higher and the red trajectory crosses the fold of the $ca$-nullsurface at a lower $l$-value.
-Together, these effects result in faster ca-oscillations and an increased C-burst frequency.
-On the other hand, a higher $g_{\rm CAN}$ lowers the $ca$-threshold required to trigger a $v$-spike in the voltage subsystem, advancing the onset of the C-burst and significantly shortening the silent phase duration.
-Meanwhile, the trajectory spends more time in the active phase of the cycle, allowing the neuron to burst for a longer duration.
-These analysis is consistent with our numerical simulations, which show that increasing $g_{\rm CAN}$ for fixed $[\rm IP_3]$ consistently increases both burst frequency and duration (\cref{fig:CB_gcan_ip3}).
+As a result, the rate of increase of $l$ during the silent phase becomes slightly higher and the red trajectory crosses the fold of the $ca$-nullsurface at a lower $l$-value, leading to faster ca-oscillations. \RED{Additionally}, a higher $g_{\rm CAN}$ lowers the $ca$-threshold required to trigger a $v$-spike in the voltage subsystem \RED{(compare the burst initiation points marked by blue circles for the two trajectories)}, which advances the onset of the C-burst and significantly shortens the silent phase duration. \RED{Together, these effects increase C-burst frequency.
+On the other hand, the trajectory with larger $g_{\rm CAN}$ remains in the active spiking phase for a longer portion of the cycle, because the $ca$-threshold required to sustain spiking is lower, resulting in a longer burst duration.} \RED{This} analysis is consistent with our numerical simulations, which show that increasing $g_{\rm CAN}$ for fixed $[\rm IP_3]$ consistently increases both burst frequency and duration (\cref{fig:CB_gcan_ip3}).

 \Cref{fig:CB_analysis_ip3} shows the effect of increasing $[\rm IP_3]$ on the C-bursting dynamics for fixed $g_{\rm CAN}=1.48$.
 The projections of the $ca$-nullsurfaces for $[{\rm IP_3}] = 0.2$, $[{\rm IP_3}] = 0.33$ and $[{\rm IP_3}] = 0.66$ are shown respectively in panels (A), (B) and (C).
 The solution trajectories for all three $[\rm IP_3]$ values are shown in all panels.
 Comparing panels (A-C) indicates that increasing ${[\rm IP_3]}$ shifts the $ca$-nullsurface towards lower $l$-values while pushing the trajectory to lower $ca_{tot}$ values.
 This occurs because higher $[\rm IP_3]$ enhances calcium release from the ER into the cytosol, which in turn increases calcium extrusion out of the cell through plasma membrane $\rm Ca^{2+}$ pumps, reducing the total intracellular calcium.